jezzsantos/automate/docs/authoring.md

 - The `--name` optionally defines a friendly name for the launch point.
 If none is given, a default name will be derived for the launch point.

+!!! example
+    To the pattern, for all commands on the pattern: `automate edit add-command-launchpoint "*" --name "ALaunchPointName"`

+    To the pattern, for specific commands on the pattern: `automate edit add-command-launchpoint "ACOMDID1;ACMDID2" --name "ALaunchPointName"`

+    To the pattern, for all commands on another element: `automate edit add-command-launchpoint "*" --from "{AnotherElementName}" --name "ALaunchPointName"`

+    To an element, for all commands on another element: `automate edit add-command-launchpoint "*" --from "{AnotherElementName}" --name "ALaunchPointName" --aschildof "{AnElementName}"`

 ### Update launch points

-To update an existing launch point on any element/collection in the pattern: `automate edit update-command-launchpoint "<LAUNCHPOINTNAME>" --aschildof "{<ANEXPRESSION>}" --add "<COMMANDIDENTIFIERS>"`
+To update an existing launch point on any element/collection in the pattern: `automate edit update-command-launchpoint "<LAUNCHPOINTNAME>" --add "<COMMANDIDENTIFIERS>" --aschildof "{<ANEXPRESSION>}"`

 - The `<LAUNCHPOINTNAME>` is the name of an existing launch point on the `--aschildof` element/collection.